-A Program Description document will be made available to all account owners in order to ensure account owners have sufficient information to make informed investment decisions.
+A Program Description document will be made available to all account owners to provide account owners with a source of information for them to make informed investment decisions.

 Monitoring Service Contracts and Costs

 The SIC will review the service contracts and costs associated with the Program periodically.